syncfusion-content/winui-docs/winui/DataGrid/drag-and-drop.md

 ### Row Dropped event

-`RowDropped` event occurs when a record is dropping within the target SfDataGrid.
-The `DataGridRowDroppedEventArgs` has the following members, which provide information for the `Dropping` event.
+`RowDropped` event occurs after dropped the record.
+The `DataGridRowDroppedEventArgs` has the following members, which provide information for the `Dropped` event.
 * `Data` : Gets a data object that contains the data associated while dragging the rows.
 * `DraggingRows` : Gets the records which contains the data associated while dragging the rows.
 * `DropPosition` : Gets a value indicating the drop position which is based on dropped location
-* `TargetIndex` : Gets a value indicating the target record which is going to drop.
+* `TargetIndex` : Gets a value indicating the target index where is going to drop.

 {% tabs %}
 {% highlight c# %}